HerbCaudill/herbcaudill.com/posts/20190219-rewrite-refactor-reinvent.md

 I agree with this, as far as it goes.

-This advice assumes, though, that the objective is to end up with the original product _plus_ some set of new features*.*
+This advice assumes, though, that the objective is to end up with the original product _plus_ some set of new features.

 But what if you want to _remove_ functionality?
 Or what if you want to solve some use case in a completely _different_ way?
 What if your experience with the product has given you ideas for a fundamentally new approach?